Game Over: Commission to Protect Youth Athletes

 Commission Comprised of National Experts in Child Sex Abuse, Law Enforcement, Academia, Trauma, Sports and Investigative Journalism

-The sex abuse scandal centered around Dr. Larry Nassar, team doctor for USA Gymnastics (USAG) and Michigan State University (MSU), is one of the most complex in modern history, involving many institutions, coaches, and adults—all of whom failed to appropriately protect hundreds of children from sex abuse.
-A total of 156 women and girls testified against Nassar at his 2017-18 criminal trial, but 265 have come forward so far.
+The sex abuse investigation centered around Dr. Larry Nassar, team doctor for USA Gymnastics (USAG) and Michigan State University (MSU), is one of the most complex in modern history, involving many institutions, coaches, and adults—all of whom failed to appropriately protect hundreds of children from sex abuse.
+A total of 156 women and girls testified against Larry Nassar at his 2017-18 criminal trial, but 265 have come forward so far.
 Experts believe there are likely more.

 Key components of the commission include: